Integration Guide

 Three integration patterns

-Pick the one that fits your app:- API-first
+Pick the one that fits your app:

 - Frontend-first